spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ## Allow anonymous access

 You can disable authentication and authorization for a particular operation on a table completely by using `allow`.
 The request is allowed to be made even if the JWT token is absent in the request.
-You might want to use this when you want your users to perform certain operation without signin (For example, read products table of an e-commerce app).
+You might want to use this when you want your users to perform a certain operation without sign in (For example, read products table of an e-commerce app).
 Here's how to give access to a particular operation using `allow`:

 {{< highlight json >}}
 {